 Avoid addictions and give yourself a fighting chance to take control of your panic attacks.

 Okay, so you’ve worked on desensitizing yourself to uncomfortable situations; you’ve found ways to keep yourself calm, centered and relaxed; you’ve learned more about how to manage difficult emotions; you’ve built your support network; and you’ve steered away from addictions, but unfortunately you’re not quite there yet, and the moment an uncomfortable and unexpected situation arises you fall into “panic mode”.

 It’s difficult to think straight when you are in the midst of a panic attack.
 Everything just seems out of control, and there appears to be very little you can do about it.
 However, you actually have more control then you may think.
 Here are several suggestions to help you take control:

 It’s kind of ironic that the first step to “taking control” is to offer no resistance.
 And yet, by offering no resistance you are successfully detaching yourself from the panic attack and becoming more of an observer rather than a participant who is experiencing the symptoms of the panic attack.

 To resist a panic attack is much like adding fuel to the fire.
 The more you resist it, the more fuel you add and the higher the fire burns.
 On the other hand, to offer no resistance is akin to distancing yourself from the fire.
-Yes, the fire is still burning, however you are now observing things from afar, and as a result you are no longer as emotionally involved in the situation.
-You have become an outside observer, and from this perspective you can do far more then you could closer to the fire.
+Yes, the fire is still burning, however, you are now observing things from afar, and as a result, you are no longer as emotionally involved in the situation.
+You have become an outside observer, and from this perspective, you can do far more than you could closer to the fire.

 Remove Yourself from the Situation